|

 and he does it because he believes in it and wants

-to nurture it to the point where it’s a wholly united
+to nurture it to the point where its a wholly united

 effort.
 All he gets out of it is the satisfaction